-10.1 The host country for EUCYS will pay the travel and accommodation expenses of contestants.
+9.1 The host country for EUCYS will pay the travel and accommodation expenses of qualified contestants.

-10.2 The host country for EUCYS will pay travel and accommodation expenses of one adult escorting person per country.
+9.2 The host country for EUCYS will pay travel and accommodation expenses of one adult escorting person per country.
 For the Irish delegation this will be the Irish National Organiser, who is the head of the BT Young Scientist & Technology Exhibition.
-Any others that wish to travel to EUCYS will travel solely and fully at their own expense and this cannot be subsidised in anyway by BT.
+Any others that wish to travel to EUCYS will travel solely and fully at their own expense.

 - Other International Competitions

 Rule: Prize winners of the BT Young Scientist & Technology Exhibition (BTYSTE) may be asked to represent the the exhibition at another science fair, including internationals ones as part of their prize.
 The following rule outlines the process and conditions for winning a prize to represent BTYSTE at another science fair.

 - Eligibility: Only specific winners at BTYSTE, as determined by the judging panel, will be considered for representing the exhibition at another science fair.
 The winners may include individual students or student teams.